-Aging into the Future: Pierce County 2020-2030 had a great turnout with 200+ participants!
-Thank you for everyone who attended the event.
-Please feel free to leave us feedback, view the polling results, or watch the presentations below.
-Full report coming soon!
+Aging into the Future: Pierce County 2020-2030 was an aging conference held in March 2019.
+There was a great turnout with 200+ participants!
+Thank you for everyone who attended the event and to our exhibitors who provided valuable information and resources to attendees.
+Please feel free to leave us feedback, view the polling results, watch the presentations or review the final report below.

 The Pierce County Aging and Disability Resources (ADR) division offers a wide range of community-based services that allow older adults and adults with disabilities to remain at home as long as possible.
 Services include everything from case management to caregiver support.
 These services address the needs of frail, older and functionally disabled adults living in Pierce County.
 ADR is the Area Agency on Aging for Pierce County.

 The Pierce County Aging and Disability Resource Center (ADRC) is a telephone helpline and online service providing free and easily accessible information, referrals and assistance regarding services and long term supports in Pierce County.
 ADRC specialists also help screen for a wide range of federal, state and local programs and services for older adults and adults with disabilities.